scottjbarr/bitfinex-py/README.md

 # Bitfinex Python Client

-__DEPRECATED__ : _I consider this repo dead as of August 2nd 2016, when
-Bitfinex was hacked.
-Feel free to fork it._

 A Python client for the Bitfinex API.

 Most of the unauthenticated calls have been implemented.
 It is planned to